Continuous update on the 115TH Congress’

 H.R.
 717 – Listing Reform Act – this attempt to dismantle a bill that has saved several species from extinction would require consideration of economic costs, not science when making listing decisions under the Endangered Species Act.

 H.J.
-Resolution 69 – Non-Subsistence Take on National Wildlife Refuges (see link for full title) – Alaska Congressman Don Young introduced this bill to quash sensible wildlife management in National Wildlife Refuges in Alaska in favor of an archaic “predators are bad” mandate in a misguided attempt to increase game populations.
+Resolution 69 – Non-Subsistence Take on National Wildlife Refuges (see link for full title) – Alaska Congressman Don Young introduced this bill, which was signed into law on April 4th, to quash sensible wildlife management in National Wildlife Refuges in Alaska in favor of an archaic “predators are bad” mandate in a misguided attempt to increase game populations.
 This bill would allow unsportsmanlike practices such as bear baiting and hunting of cubs in dens to continue unregulated in Alaska’s Wildlife Refuges.

 S.J.Res.18 - Alaska Senator Dan Sullivan submitted this resolution to disapprove the rule adopted August 5, 2016 by the U.S. Fish and Wildlife Service.
 The rule doesn’t restrict the taking of fish and wildlife for subsistence uses within Alaska Refuges, but prohibits predator control practices including bear baiting, same-day airborne take of bears, and snaring of wolves and pups during denning season.